You are here

 Call for Scores

-The Indiana State University Contemporary Music Festival/Indianapolis Chamber Orchestra Composition Competition was established to recognize outstanding music composed for the small orchestra.
+The ISU/ICO Composition Competition is designed to encourage the composition of and recognize outstanding music for the small orchestra.
 In addition to a monetary prize, the composer receiving first place will be invited to attend a performance of the winning composition by the Indianapolis Chamber Orchestra as part of the Festival’s activities.
 The winner also will be invited to speak at the Festival on a topic relating to his or her music.
-Other guests featured at the three-day Festival include the Principal Guest Composer, Narong Prangcharoen, the guest ensemble, and composers participating in the Music Now concert.
-Since its beginning, more than 200 established and emerging composers—including eighteen winners of the Pulitzer Prize and five winners of the Grawemeyer Award—have participated in the Festival.
+Other guests featured at the three-day Festival include the Principal Guest Composer, Stacy Garrop, Guest Artists Joseph Lulloff (saxophone) and Yu-Lien The (piano), and composers participating in the Music Now concert.
+Since its beginning, more than 200 established and emerging composers - including eighteen winners of the Pulitzer Prize and five winners of the Grawemeyer Award - have participated in the Festival.

 First Place - $1,000

-Standard chamber orchestra scoring (2[pic]2[Eh]22, 2210, timpani, 1 percussion, piano, harp, and strings 6–4–4–3–2).
-Scores that will not be considered include condensed or significantly reduced scores and scores that include soloists or extra instruments.
+Standard chamber orchestra scoring (2[pic]2[Eh]22, 2210, timpani, 1 percussion, piano, harp, and strings 6-4-4-3-2).
+Scores that will not be considered include significantly reduced scores and scores with soloists or extra instruments.
+Arrangements of full orchestra pieces will only be considered if the arrangement is submitted as the competing work.

 Compositions may not exceed 15 minutes in length.